Modern Onboarding: The Bridge to a Successful and Productive Employee Journey

 How to Take Onboarding From Tedium to Engagement

-It’s a flawed compromise: this “all right then, let’s just get these new hires onboarded and we’ll tackle the big picture next year” school of thought.
+It’s a flawed compromise: the mindset of “let’s just get these new hires onboarded and we’ll tackle the big picture next year” school of thought.
 Every crop of new hires who experience this kind of fallback onboarding is not only at risk for increase disengagement, but they may well share their lackluster onboarding experience on portals and job boards.
 Call it the Yelp generation, but employers should assume that a negative experience is likely to be shared.

 These are real quotes from employees about their own onboarding experiences, taken from such sources as Glassdoor.com.
 What they show is that not only are employees paying attention to onboarding, they are more than willing to share their experience — as a caution — to others.